google-deepmind/loft/README.md

 **Future Releases**

-* Multi-modal data and evaluation code.
+* Multi-modal data.
 * Task-specific prompts.

 **Releases**

+* [8/30/24]: Release of the evaluation code for ICL and some ICL and visual retrieval datasets.
 * [6/29/24]: Release of the evaluation code for text tasks and code to regenerate some of the LOFT datasets.
 * [6/20/24]: Initial release with links to download many of the LOFT text datasets.